 For such a cold winter, we hadn’t had much snow yet.
 But you don’t hear Bing Crosby singing about a Brown Christmas, and it had just been cold.
 I was a patrol deputy with the Sheriff’s Office, and I’d just come in from patrol to get a cup of coffee.
 It was the Saturday after Christmas day.
 The Sheriff’s Office Christmas tree was lit, and the windows were frosted with the spray on snow spelling out “Seasons greetings”.

 In Antonito, Romeo, and Capulin, the bars were full.
 People were dancing and partying.
-I’d made my presence very known by doing walk troughs, greeting people (especially those that were frequent flyers when it came to getting into trouble), and just generally keeping an eye on things.
+I’d made my presence very known by doing a walk through or two, greeting people (especially those that were frequent flyers when it came to getting into trouble. it was my way of letting them know that I was watching them.), and just generally keeping an eye on things.
 Christmas was often times one of the few occasions where whole families got together, and everyone seemed to be making the most of it.

 Surprisingly, everyone was having themselves a good time.
 The night had been problem free, and I hadn’t had to arrest anyone yet.
 I didn’t expect that hold true through the night, but one can always hope.

 I took a sip of my coffee, and asked Little Joe, the dispatcher how things were there at the jail.
 “Everything’s quiet,” he said.
-“I let them set up and watch television.”
+“I let them (meaning the inmates) set up and watch television.”

 I nodded, sipping the coffee and began heading for the squad room.
 I was reflecting that my parents and I had had a conversation a week before.
 They told me that my job was a cake walk.
 That all I did was ride around and look important.
 They couldn’t understand that every time I left to go to work, there was a chance I wouldn’t be coming back.
 I’d also tried to explain to them that my day could go to hell with the ring of a telephone.